ctessum/aep/README.md

 Refer directly to the source code for the options available in the [DirInfo](https://bitbucket.org/ctessum/aep/src/default/lib.aep/configure.go#cl-71) and [RunData](https://bitbucket.org/ctessum/aep/src/default/lib.aep/configure.go#cl-78) data holders.
 Only fields where the first letter is capitalized are valid options for the configuration file.

+Within the configuration file, you can use the variables <[Home]>, "[Input]", and "[Ancilliary]" to represent the directories specified in the "Dirs" section of the file.You can also use environment variables such as "$GOPATH"